Qarik-Group/fizzbuzz-cnb-builder/README.md

 Instead of determining to print a number, `fizz`, `buzz`, or `fizzbuzz` at runtime, we will make the decision at the time we build the application image.
 What will be printed will be hard baked into the image based on the source `Count` file.

+### Installing `pack` CLI

+In time you'll learn there are multiple ways to use Cloud Native Buildpacks to convert your source code into runnable application images.
+In this README we'll only use the `pack` CLI.

+Instructions for installation are at https://buildpacks.io/docs/install-pack/

+NOTE: you need `pack` 0.4.0 or pack from source.

 ### Simple demo

 Here is a working example that you can run now: